akolechkin/rocket/README.rst

 Rocket is designed to help programmers focus on the details of an API implementation, rather than the details of implementing an API.

-If a remote API consists of only one namespace, called 'email', which goes over HTTP POST and takes two arguments email and vars, with vars being optional, your API implementation will look close to this.
+If a remote API consists of only one namespace, called ``email``, which goes over HTTP POST and takes two arguments email and vars, with vars being optional, your API implementation will look close to this.